Medicare Questions & Answers

 Since each state is slightly different, I'll cover Medicare questions in Maryland only.
 If you live

 in a different state, please call me with your questions and I'll be happy to answer them.

 There is a lot of misinformation about Medicare, and it takes years of experience to learn all the little rules and regulations.
 I've put together some of the more common Medicare questions and answers for you.
 If you have other questions, I encourage you to contact me directly at email@example.com or call me at (410)896-1212.

 Feel free to share this information with your friends and family.
 Or have them call me for a free Medicare consultation.

 What are the Medicare Part D costs?
-Medicare Part D costs vary each year but primarily consist of a monthly premium payment for your plan, a deductible ($435 for 2020), co-payments or co-insurance and possible dispensing charges at your local pharmacy.
-Every medication is placed into a Tier to determine its price.
+Medicare Part D costs vary each year but primarily consist of a monthly premium payment for your plan, a deductible ($505 for 2023), co-payments or co-insurance and possible dispensing charges at your local pharmacy.
+Every medication is placed into a Tier to determine its price by each individual insurance carrier.
 It's best to contact and work with a Medicare insurance broker to help you find the best PDP plan for you.

 How do I get a Medicare number?
 A Medicare number is issued to you by the Social Security Administration when you are eligible for Medicare coverage.
 Typically, you'll be automatically enrolled into Medicare Part A when you turn 65 and may receive your card up to 90 days prior to your 65th birth month.
 You must enroll into Medicare Part B through SSA (depending on your eligibility and current coverage).
 Contact a Medicare insurance broker to ensure you don't miss any critical dates.